-Scientific Leadership: Physics coordinator and deputy Scientific Spokesperson within the ISOL-SRS collaboration.
-Members of the HIE-ISOLDE Steering Committee and Physics Coordination Group.
+Scientific Leadership: Members of the HIE-ISOLDE Steering

+Committee and Physics Coordination Group.
 Chair the INTC (ISOLDE and Neutron Time-of-Flight Committee) and members of the CERN Research Board.
-Excellent track record of obtaining beam time at ISOLDE and performing experiments at other ISOL facilities.
+Excellent track record of obtaining beam time at ISOLDE and GSI, and performing experiments at the world's leading radioactive-ion beam facilities.
 Experience in using storage rings and helical spectrometers and constructing state-of-the-art silicon detection systems.
-World renowned scientific leadership in nuclear astrophysics, transfer reactions, coulomb excitation, laser spectroscopy.
+World-renowned scientific leadership in nuclear astrophysics, nuclear structure, transfer reactions, and Coulomb excitation.

-Technological Expertise/Drivers/Impact: Key advances will stem from the development of silicon detectors and electronics capable of operating in UHV environment (inside the storage ring) - this could create technological leadership.
-The development of the helical spectrometer will benefit from the current UK programme to modify an existing MRI magnet obtained from Australia to create a first generation helical spectrometer for ISOLDE.
+Technological Expertise/Drivers/Impact: Key advances will stem from the development of silicon detectors capable of operating in the UHV environment of storage rings.
+The development of the ISS will benefit from the current UK programme to modify an existing MRI magnet obtained from Australia to create a first generation helical spectrometer for ISOLDE.
+Both spectrometers will utilize UK leadership in state of the art nuclear instrumentation and data acquisition systems.

 Institutions: 8.
-Academics: 32 Project value: £3M
+Academics: 32 Project value: £3.3M